praveshpansari/Web-Development-Agency/README.md

-# Web-Development-Agency
+# Mystic-Agency
-Static designer website
+Static website for digital agency

-This is a static website designed for a digital solutions agency.
-Made using vanilla hmtl/css
+Mystic is a creative agency aiming at providing digital services like digital marketing, website and app development, branding and designing.
+It is a static website developed using vanilla web technologies like HTML, CSS & JS.
+Includes particle.js for reverse snow effect on the hero section, an eye catching theme with parallax scroll and beautiful animations.
+There is a home page, about page, contact page, pricing page and a login page.

 Link: https://praveshpansari.github.io/Web-Development-Agency/